Sandy Martínez: Career statistics

 In an eight-year major league career, Martínez played in 218 games, accumulating 130 hits in 564 at bats for a .230 career batting average along with 6 home runs, 51 runs batted in and a .284 on-base percentage.
 He ended his career with a .988 fielding percentage.

 Managerial career

-Martinez managed the Washington Nationals' affiliate in the Dominican Summer League during the 2010 season and was re-appointed manager of the DSL Nationals for 2011.
+Martinez managed the Washington Nationals' affiliate in the Dominican Summer League during the 2010 season and was re-appointed manager of the DSL Nationals for 2011, and has managed the team since then, currently through 2023.